REG 05.20.05 - Consultation and Written Assessments, Recommendations and Responses in RPT Review

 5.3.3 All correspondence with external evaluators should be initiated by the Department Head or a member of the DVF specifically designated by the Department Head for this communication purpose.

 5.3.4 All external evaluators must be informed that their letters will become part of the personnel file of the candidate, and that, accordingly, the letters may be examined by the candidate upon request.
+A required template for letters requesting external evaluations is available on the Provost’s RPT website.

 5.4 Inclusion of Scholarly External Evaluations in the Dossier